Equivariant motivic integration on special formal schemes: Equivariant motivic integration on stft formal schemes

 \section{Equivariant motivic integration on stft formal schemes}

-Let $R$ be a complete discrete valuation ring with fraction field $K$ and residue field $k$, in which $k$ is perfect.
-Let $\varpi\in R$ be a uniformizing parameter, which will be fixed throughout this article, and let $R_n=R/(\varpi^{n+1})$.
+Let $R$ be a complete discrete valuation ring with fraction field $K$ and residue field $k$.
+Assume that $K$ and $k$ have the same characteristic.
+Fix a $k$-algebra structure on $R$ so that the composition $k\hookrightarrow R\to k$ is $\mathrm{Id}_k$.
+Let $\varpi\in R$ be a uniformizing parameter, which is fixed throughout this article, and let $R_n=R/(\varpi^{n+1})$.
 We also fix a separable closure $K^s$ of $K$, denote respectively by $K^t$ and $K^{sh}$ the tame closure and strict henselization of $K$ in $K^s$.